 One form of betting that emerged and became prominent among gamblers is parlays.
 It is now commonplace to find people wanting to place a team parlay on games or a parlay with numerous legs for a potential big win.
 One of the big attractions of a parlay is that there is the potential to win big from a small outlay.

 However, parlay betting isn’t as straightforward as it sounds, and a lot of customers are having problems with parlays.
-We are hearing a lot of customers seeing error messages such as “sorry, unfortunately, your picks cannot be parlayed,” which is causing a few of them to scratch their heads and wonder why.
+We are hearing a lot of customers seeing error messages such as “sorry, unfortunately, your picks cannot be parlayed,” or “FanDuel parlay not working”, which is causing a few of them to scratch their heads and wonder why.

 Because a parlay wager has become so popular, inevitably, some issues have started to be reported with bettors trying to get their bets in.
 We have seen and heard examples of a site stating they won’t allow a parlay and players asking why can’t I parlay this?
 It can be really frustrating if you can’t place prop bets, a straight bet or any type of multiple bets combination.
 If you are continually blocked in your efforts, you may be wondering ‘why cant I parlay?’
 This article covers some of the common issues people experience with parlay wagering, and we list some of the issues with operators’ own parlay builders and unique parlay offerings.